Main navigation | Main content

 If you don't see a course you want listed, request it with our Course Request Form - we are always looking for more CSE courses to offer through UNITE.

-Unlike other University courses, all UNITE course registration is coordinated through the UNITE administrative office on the twin cities campus.
+Unlike other University courses, all UNITE course registration is coordinated through UNITE Student and Faculty Engagement on the Twin Cities campus.
 You cannot register for UNITE courses online through One-Stop.

 Note that if you are planning to enroll in two or more courses in a semester, you will need to complete the immunization form.